ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 ### **Which is better: searching by sc-template or by iterator?**

 In all cases sc-iterator is faster the searching by sc-template.
-If you want to search large sc-constructions, then don't search they by one large sc-template, divide it into certain sc-templates or use sc-iterators instead of.
+If you want to search large sc-constructions, then don't search they by one large sc-template, divide it into certain sc-templates or use sc-iterators instead of sc-template.